 This message means that CVS isn't familiar with the tag tag.
+Usually the root cause is that you have mistyped a tag name.
+Ocassionally this can also occur because the users creating tags do not have permissions to write to the 'CVSROOT/val-tags' file (see Section 2.2.2 [File permissions], page 9, for more).

-Usually this means that you have mistyped a tag name; however there are (relatively obscure) cases in which CVS will require you to try a few other CVS commands involving that tag, before you find one which will cause CVS to update the 'val-tags' file; see discussion of val-tags in Section 2.2.2 [File permissions], page 9.
-You only need to worry about this once for a given tag; when a tag is listed in 'val-tags', it stays there.
-Note that using '-f' to not require tag matches does not override this check; see Section A.5 [Common options], page 90.
+Prior to CVS version 1.12.10, there were a few relatively obscure cases where a given tag could be created in an archive file in the repository but CVS would require the user to try a few other CVS commands involving that tag until one was found which caused CVS to update the 'val-tags' file, at which point the originally failing command would begin to work.
+This same method can be used to repair a 'val-tags' file that becomes out of date due to the permissions problem mentioned above.
+This updating is only required once per tag - once a tag is listed in 'val-tags', it stays there.

+Note that using 'tag -f' to not require tag matches did not and does not override this check (see Section A.5 [Common options], page 96).

-PANIC administration files missing
+\PANIC\ administration files missing

 This typically means that there is a directory named CVS but it does not contain the administrative files which CVS puts in a CVS directory.
 If the problem is that you created a CVS directory via some mechanism other than CVS, then the answer is simple, use a name other than CVS.
-If not, it indicates a CVS bug (see Appendix H [BUGS], page 165).
+If not, it indicates a CVS bug (see Appendix H [BUGS], page 195).